spellshape/.github/profile/readme.md

 The main components of the Spellshape project:

 * [Spellshape CLI](https://github.com/spellshape/cli): an all-in-one tool for creating and extending Cosmos SDK blockchains.
-* Spellshape Chain: a blockchain for coordinated launches of new sovereign Cosmos blockchains.
+* [Spellshape Chain](https://github.com/spellshape/network): a blockchain for coordinating launches of new sovereign Cosmos blockchains.
-* [Cosmos SDK tutorials](https://docs.spellshape.com/) for onboarding developers to the ecosystem
+* [Cosmos SDK and CLI tutorials](https://docs.spellshape.com/): onboarding developers to the ecosystem.
-* Developer outreach: technical support for developers on Discord, promoting the Cosmos ecosystem at conferences and hackathons.
+* [Developer support](https://t.me/spellshape): technical support for developers.

-## A developer tool

-The project offers an easy to install and use CLI tool for building blockchains.

-## A blockchain for launching sovereign blockchains

 ## Appendix